-A church affiliate needs to belong to a church denomination with a recognised Christian tradition1 and accept ACC's Statement of Faith.
+A pastoral care organisational member needs to have a Christian foundation and accept ACC's Statement of Faith.

-An organisational affiliate needs to have a Christian foundation and accept ACC's Statement of Faith.
+A pastoral care organisational members (church) needs to have a recognised Christian tradition that can identify with Protestant, Catholic and Orthodox churches' beliefs and faith expressions and accept ACC's Statement of Faith.

-The affiliate will:
+The organisation will:

-- 1. Be aware and supportive of PCUK's Mission and Vision. - 2.
+- 1. Be aware and supportive of ACC's vision. - 2.
 Hold the Guidelines for Good Practice in Pastoral Care for their pastoral workers. - 3.
-Be accountable for their pastoral work and organisational practices to their denomination or central organisation and refrain from any activity that brings ACC or the wider ministry of pastoral care into disrepute. - 4.
+Be accountable for their pastoral work and organisational practices to their denomination or central organisation (where applicable) and refrain from any activity that brings ACC or the wider ministry of pastoral care into disrepute.
+Please note ACC reserve the right to remove Pastoral Care Organisations from membership if they do not uphold the Guidelines for Good Practice on Pastoral Care or bring ACC into disrepute. - 4.
 Uphold the principle and practice of equipping pastoral workers through training. - 5.
 Uphold the principle and practice of supporting its pastoral workers through clear systems, caring for one another and establishing practices of self-reflection and self-care. - 6.
-Nominate a named individual as the contact person who will circulate communications from ACC to others in the affiliate. - 7.
-Keep their membership record and contact details up to date.
+When offering services to the public, ensure the organisation has the ability to deliver these safely and competently.
+Adhere to good practice standards by: - offering a safe place for employed, contracted and voluntary staff and members of the public to work from and/or receive services from. - offering services to members of the public without unlawful discrimination.
+The Equality Act 2010 defines and describes various forms of discrimination in relation to nine protected characteristics.
+Good equality practice encourages consideration of other groups of people who may be marginalised or disadvantaged. - having open and fair recruitment policies which follow the letter and the spirit of the law in relation to protected characteristics (see above) for staff, contractors and volunteers.

-1ACC is an ecumenical Christian charity which recognises membership from those who identify with Protestant, Catholic and Orthodox churches' beliefs and faith expressions.
+&lt;sup>1ACC is an ecumenical Christian charity which recognises membership from those who identify with Protestant, Catholic and Orthodox churches' beliefs and faith expressions.